 Originally designed for mountain bikers, CamelBak’s Mule hydration pack started to catch on with hikers and backpackers in the late 90s when it moved out of bike shops and into venues like REI and general outdoor specialty shops.
 Now, hip belts, multi-tool pockets, and even a Low-Rider pack designed to balance the reservoir’s weight over the hips for better back support cater specifically to fast-packers.

 In their nearly 30 years of history, CamelBak packs have made the difference between life and death on fronts beside hydration.
 U.S soldiers have reported CamelBaks stopping bullets and breaking otherwise spine-shattering falls, and kayakers have reported empty reservoirs buoying them to the surface after a roll.
-A new mountain biking reservoir comes with a plate designed to protect your back for falls at up to 60 miles per hour.
+A new mountain biking impact protector comes with a plate designed to protect your back for falls at up to 60 miles per hour.

 Need to get through hell?
 Take something that was designed for the job.

 This story was written as a collaborative effort between CamelBak and Backpacker Magazine’s content specialists.
 Featured content is advertising material and does not reflect the opinion of Backpacker Magazine’s editors.